pantheon-systems/terminus/README.md

 browser-based Dashboard and easier scripting.

 If you would like to contribute, pull requests are welcome!

+## The Manual
+Our documentation is kept in the Terminus Manual, located here: https://pantheon.io/docs/terminus

 ## Dependencies
 ### Required
 - A command-line client